yodrew/darkroomretreat/manuscript/air.md

 ### purity {#purity}

 In some cases, an air purifier becomes necessary.
 If your house is near a factory, busy roads, in a smoggy city, or near a smelly restaurant or neighbor, get one.
 Recently, I upgraded the ventilation system of a darkroom where people nearby burn coal for heat.
 Coal smoke smells terrible.
 I installed a carbon filter into the silencer.
 The $50, 18 x 18 cm filter eliminates the smell.
 Catching the particles would require HEPA filtration but seemed less important.
 The filter also stops all light and some sound.
 It requires a more powerful fan than a standard case fan to overcome the resistance it presents.
-The blower fan I mentioned above would work.
+The cheap DC centrifugal blower fan I mentioned above would work.
 Soon I will test it with the silencer, which will likely cancel its extra noise.
 If so, I'll adapt the fan mount for it, too.

 Regarding other purification methods, I had heard of ionization, but just learned it also produces toxic levels of ozone.
 Photo Catalytic Oxydation ([____PCO____](https://www.sciencedirect.com/science/article/pii/S0926337316308001)) is a new, interesting technology that destroys pollutants at the molecular level.
 Several companies make filters with it.
 Prices vary widely.
 UV-C light bulbs with 253.7nm wavelength destroys VOCS and germs and cost less than $10.
 These would use the regular case fan and just need a helix vent to stop light.